viviennoel/flowlityTableComponent/README.md

 #### On multiple rows the application provide the functionalities:
 - display multiple rows **COMPLIANT**
+##### In order to create an useful solution, I thought on the business need for my solution.
+The table component is reusable (and reused) for the page dashboard and the page warehouse ans present different properties and dataset according the props passed in the parent component.
+For this reason, the page warehouse is presenting a table "readOnly" that **won't be saved upon modification**.

 - take input in a row that impact other rows **COMPLIANT**
 - take basic styling options by row, column or cell **COMPLIANT**
 - have 1-level nested sub-rows (a parent row can have children rows) **COMPLIANT**